Why You Should Set Goals for Budget

 For the Future

 When you have children, your spending priorities will likely change.
 Plus, you'll need to determine how much to contribute to college each year.
-Another aspect you need to consider is the extracurriculars you allow your children to get involved in.
-Again your priorities for your family should match your spending priorities and a budget will make it easier to check to see if everything is on the track it should be.
+Another aspect you need to consider is the cost of your child's extracurriculars.
+Again your priorities for your family should match your spending priorities, and a budget will make it easier to check to see if everything is on the track it should be.

 Budgeting is a life-long commitment.
 The key to making it work is to continue to adapt it to your life.
 Finding a good budgeting system will make it easier to continue to budget throughout your life.
 As you grow older, your goals and priorities will change, and your budget should change with it.
 An annual financial planning session will let you evaluate your budget and make sure you are reaching those goals.